fbpx

 Class 8 Inquiry: Modernity & all its issues

-Enjoy a sample video from the course, presenting of one of the most widely covered topics in YTT courses (the philosophical aspect of Patañjali’s Yoga-Sūtra).
+Enjoy a sample video from the course, presenting of one of the most widely covered topics in YTT courses: the historical and philosophical aspects of Patañjali’s Yoga-Sūtra.

 Pricing